dhcoder/TiltAdventure/README.md

 ## Building for the first time

 This is a Gradle project.
-The first time you open the code on your machine, you should do it by choosing `File -> Import Project...` and selected the `build.gradle` file located in the root directory.
-If you ever sync and get strange project errors, you may first want to try opening up the Gradle toolbar and clicking on the "Sync" button.
+The first time you open the project on your machine, you should do it by choosing `File -> Import Project...` and selected the `build.gradle` file located in the root directory.
+If you ever pull down from GitHub and get strange project errors, you may first want to try opening up the Gradle toolbar and clicking on the "Sync" button to see if that fixes things.

 ## Organization